mozman/bintrees/README.rst

     * if 'e' is None or T[s:] TreeSlice/iterator ends with value of max_key();
     * T[:] is a TreeSlice which represents the whole tree;

-    TreeSlice is a tree wrapper with range check, and contains no references to objects, deleting objects in the associated tree also deletes the object in the TreeSlice.
+    TreeSlice is a tree wrapper with range check and contains no references to objects, deleting objects in the associated tree also deletes the object in the TreeSlice.